 Illinois's Cottage Food Law

-Illinois allows home-based food production under its Cottage Food Operation law, which permits individuals to prepare and sell certain non-potentially-hazardous foods from a private home kitchen.
-The law applies to home bakers and small-scale producers who make products that don't require refrigeration to stay safe.
-Covered products include baked goods, jams, jellies, candy, and similar shelf-stable items that pose a low food safety risk.
+Illinois allows cottage food production under the Illinois Food Handling Regulation Enforcement Act, which permits individuals to prepare and sell certain non-potentially-hazardous foods from a home kitchen.
+If you're a home baker operating out of your personal residence, this law applies to you.
+Covered products include baked goods, jams, jellies, candy, and similar shelf-stable items that don't require refrigeration to stay safe.

 Annual Limit